-Eight most-asked questions about hiking the Inca Trail
+Seven most-asked questions about hiking the Inca Trail

 More than ever before, all levels of adventurers are readying to get themselves to the places they’ve always wanted to see.
 The “some day I am going to hike the Inca Trail” mentality is fast becoming the “this is the year I am going to hike the Inca Trail” reality.
 Sound like you?
 It may surprise you that one of the world’s most famous treks is well within most people’s reach.
 You definitely need to be healthy and in good shape but our seasoned (and award-winning!) team keeps you hyped, well-fed, and rested all along the way.

 Like many people considering the climb, you’ve probably got a few questions left to answer before booking your big Incan adventure.
 And wouldn’t you know it, we’ve got plenty of good answers lined up for you.
-Eight of them, in fact.
+Seven of them, in fact.
 So let’s dig in!

-1: How difficult is the trek?
+2: How difficult is the trek?

 While we have more than a few ways to “do” the Inca Trail to Machu Picchu, the popular four-day trek is challenging but not reserved for athletes.
 Healthy people of all ages make the climb and all it takes is a good dose of energy, perseverance and some preparation.
-It’s also important to acclimatize to the altitude, so you either need to arrive a day or two early or book a tour with adjustment time built into the itinerary.
+It’s also important to acclimatise to the altitude, so you either need to arrive a day or two early or book a tour with adjustment time built into the itinerary.

 inca pic 1

-imagine being surrounded by all of this along the journey
+Imagine being surrounded by all of this along the journey

 Just to give you a sense of the effort required, a traditional Inca Trail trek begins with a boost by van to Km 82 to start a simpler than you’d think 11km / 6.8mi walk up to Wayllabamba Camp at 2,950m / 9,678ft.
 The second day kicks it up a notch with the long climb to Warmiwañusca, commonly known as Dead Woman’s Pass.
 It’s the highest point of the trek (almost 1,800m / 5,905ft higher than Machu Picchu itself) and completing it with an early-afternoon arrival to camp boosts your energy for the remaining journey.
 The third day has the longest walk at 16km / 9.9mi but rewards you with epic scenery and Incan architectural marvels.
 Then, all of that muscle toning carries you to your final pre-dawn hike to reach Machu Picchu by sunrise.
 Long story short: you can do it and we will help!

-2: Speaking of help… who is hiking with us?
+3: Speaking of help… who is hiking with us?

 As with any great endeavour, it takes a village, and we send our very best people to lead the way.
 Our guides, porters and chefs are absolute champs on the trail and are all hired from the local community.
 Not only will you trek with a small group of like-minded travellers from around the world but you’ll be fed, encouraged and supported by our ‘Inca Warriors’.
 Our chefs serve up three delicious meals along the way and all of the snacks you need for energy boosts.
 Our team of porters carry, set up and take down your tents each day and all you need to do is carry your own daypack.
 And, of course, your local guide is there to lead the journey, teach you about the culture and sights, look out for your safety and make sure you have the time of your life!

-3: Where do we sleep along the trail?
+4: Where do we sleep along the trail?

 To keep Peru and its ancient trails beautiful, there are set campsites you’ll make your way to each night.
 As mentioned, all of your sleeping gear is supplied and carried to the camps by our team of skilled porters.
 What services are available at each stop varies, but we do everything possible to make sure bedding down is clean and comfortable.
 Typically, we use three-person tents for two people and their sleeping bags with mats.